qullab/Periphery-Uncertainty-and-Legacy/README.md

 ### /code/matrix_processing_2.ipynb
 This notebook implements parts B and C of fourth step of Neal's SDSM
    4B.
-Apply thi interlocking world city network model to these simulated data to obtain a possible world city network
+Apply the interlocking world city network model to these simulated data to obtain a possible world city network
    4C.
 Compute a statistic of interest from the possible world city network

 ## Data